 As with other surety and license bonds, a mobile home dealer bond is a contract between three parties.
-The obligee is the state licensing agency requiring the bond to be in place.
-The principal is the mobile home dealer purchasing the bond, and the surety is the company providing the bond to the principal.
+The obligee is the state licensing agency that requires the bond to be in place.
+The principal is the mobile home dealer that purchases the bond.
+The surety is the company that provides the bond to the principal.
 When a claim is made against a mobile home dealer bond, the surety pays for the losses and then requires repayment from the mobile home dealer.

 What Does a Mobile Home Dealer Bond Cost?

-A mobile home dealer bond requirement may vary from one state to the next, meaning the total amount of a bond that must be in place ranges significantly.
-However, mobile home dealers do not have to pay the entire amount of the bond requested.
-Mobile home dealer bond pricing is calculated as a percentage of the bond amount, often ranging from 1 to 3% of the total bond amount.
+Mobile home dealer bond requirements vary between states and so does the total bond amount.
+Mobile home dealers do not have to pay the entire amount of the bond requested.
+Mobile home dealer bond pricing often ranges from 1 to 3% of the total bond amount.

-The percentage rate you pay for a mobile home dealer bond depends on your credit history as well as the finances of the business and experience in the industry.
-When credit is a problem, you can still obtain a mobile home dealer bond.
-However, the percentage rate charged as your bond premium will be higher than for dealers with strong credit and business financials.
+The percentage rate you pay for a mobile home dealer bond depends on your credit history, business finances, and your experience in the industry.
+If you have bad credit, you can still obtain a mobile home dealer bond.
+However, the bond premium percentage rate will be higher than for dealers with strong credit and business financials.